Last updated: Sep-26-2023

 - Allowed formats: You can specify the file formats that will be allowed for uploading.

-When you finish and Save your upload preset definition, the upload preset and its settings are displayed in the Upload Settings page:
+When you finish and Save your upload preset definition, the upload preset and its settings are displayed in the Upload page of the Console Settings:

 - When defining an upload preset that may be used for both image and video uploads, you can include both image-specific and video-specific upload options (e.g., for moderation or tagging add-ons) and only the relevant options will be used when a file is uploaded with that preset.

-- If Dynamic folders mode is enabled on your account, there are a variety of additional options available for upload presets, both in the UI and the API.
+- If Dynamic folders mode is enabled on your product environment, there are a variety of additional options available for upload presets, both in the UI and the API.
 For details, see Dynamic folders - Upload preset options and Dynamic folders - New Upload API parameters.

 To control the way all assets are uploaded, you can assign specific signed upload presets to act as the defaults for image, video, and raw uploads.

-From the Media Library console settings, you can assign the default signed upload presets for uploads performed via the API and via the Media Library:
+From the Cloudinary Console, you can assign the default signed upload presets for uploads performed via the API and via the Media Library in the selected product environment:

 API upload preset defaults: relates to uploads performed via the API.